elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 matching to determine which clause actually gets used when the function is called.
 It sounds confusing, so let's see an example.

-When we add `0` to a number, the result is actually just the number itself.
+When we add `0` to a number, the result is actually just the number itself (this is known as _the identity property of addition_).
 So `0 + 1` should return a result of `1`.
-When we use the `add/2` function, that would look like this:
+When we use the `add/2` function, it would look like
+this:

 ```elixir
 iex> Temporary.add(0, 1)